macapanasrobert31/Improving-Product-Quality-Through-100-Inspection-A-Power-BI-and-Lean-Six-Sigma-Analysis/README.md

 The rework rate for Powder Detergent ABC 1 Kg was 76.43%, which exceeded the acceptable level of 10% and resulted in additional quarterly costs of PHP 325,404.97.

+DON'T FORGET THE IMAGE OR BAR GRAPH REPRESENTING THE ACTUAL PERCENTAGE AND THE TARGET %

 **IV.
 PROJECT OBJECTIVES**

 **V. DATASET INFORMATION**